Gugh: Habitat restoration

 In 2013, the Isles of Scilly Seabird Recovery Project was set up by a number of organisations including the RSPB and the Isles of Scilly Wildlife Trust.
 The five-year project aims to keep the islands of St Agnes and Gugh free of the brown rat (Rattus norvegicus), in order to assist the survival of breeding sea birds, which lost 25% of their populations between 1983 and 2006.
-The rats eat eggs and kill the chicks of those birds that nest in burrows or on the ground.
+The rats eat the eggs and kill the chicks of those birds that nest in burrows or on the ground.
 Rat removal began in October 2013 by a team of thirty volunteers led by Wildlife Management International Limited (WMIL) of New Zealand, and there have been no signs of rats on St Agnes and Gugh since December 2013.

 The ranger team of the Isles of Scilly Wildlife Trust started to remove pittosporum from some areas in 2016.
 By 2019, three acres (1.2 hectares) had been removed from the sea-bird breeding areas and archaeology sites.
 They also created a mosaic of differing vegetation heights in the areas of grassland to create conditions favourable for orange bird's-foot and clovers, which need short turf, and in longer grass, Babington's leek and grass balm-leaved figwort.